EmmanuelBeja/PHPmpesaAPIimplimentation/README.md

 'callback_url' => "http://payments.smodavproductions.com/checkout.php",

 This implimentation requires a FQDN to be fully functional.
-This implimentation basically extends Smodav/Mpesa implimentation making it easier to comprehend.
+This implimentation basically adds up on Smodav/Mpesa implimentation making it easier to comprehend.

 Happy coding!!